IELTS Speaking Samples and Answers

 Q. What free time activities are most popular where you live?

-A. People in Cyprus love to spend their leisure time by getting engaged in different activities and they enjoy their free time to a great extent.
-Many of them are fond of sports like golf, tennis, basketball while some other love watersports and diving, and hiking to hills and valleys.
+A. People in Cyprus love to spend their leisure time getting engaged in different activities, and they enjoy their free time to a great extent.
+Many of them are fond of sports like golf, tennis, and basketball while some others love watersports and diving, and hiking to hills and valleys.
 Watching television is a common and popular leisure activity in our country.
 Young people often like to hang out with friends and spend time online while elder people like to go outdoors and meet their friends and neighbours.
 Reading books, gardening, running, and hiking are also popular among them.

 Q. How important is free time in our life?

 A. Leisure time and how we decide to spend them are no less important than our professional and academic life.
 If we enjoy our free time activities and have free time as a reward for our hard work, we would enjoy what we do in life.
-In fact, our free time helps eliminate our stress to refreshes our mind.
+In fact, our free time helps eliminate our stress to refresh our minds.
 Consequently, we can focus on our regular activities more enthusiastically.
 Some leisure activities help us rediscover ourselves and get engaged in activities that are helpful for our personal growth.
 Our free time also helps us plan ahead and look back at our usually busy life from time to time.
-Finally, free time spent with family and friends strengthen our relationship and make us more social.
+Finally, free time spent with family and friends strengthens our relationships and makes us more social.

 Part 2 - Cue Card/ Candidate Task Card

 Describe a teacher who has influenced you in your education.

 You should say: